Exotic aspherical 4-manifolds

 hence $2g(S)\geq 2|k|+2$ and thus $g(S) \geq |k|+1 \geq 2$.

 For (d), let $X'$ be the 4-manifold shown on the right-hand side of Figure~\ref{fig:input-1}.
-It is obtained from $X$ by twisting along the Akbulut cork $C \subset X$, which can be described diagrammatically by exchanging the roles of the green 0-framed 2-handle and the topmost dotted 1-handle curve.
+It is obtained from $X$ by twisting along the Akbulut cork $C \subset X$, which can be described diagrammatically by exchanging the roles of the inner 0-framed 2-handle and the topmost dotted 1-handle curve.
 This corresponds to removing $\mathring{C} \subset X$ and regluing by an involution of $\partial C$ that extends to a homeomorphism of $C$ (but not a diffeomorphism); see \cite{akbulut:cork,freedman}.

-To see the torus that generates $H_2(X')$, note that $X'$ is also obtained by attaching a genus-1 handle to the Akbulut cork $C$, where the attaching curve corresponds to the underlying blue curve $B$ in Figure~\ref{fig:input-1}.
-At the cost of dragging the green 2-handle curve, one can check that this blue curve is an unknot that can be isotoped away from the black dotted 1-handle curve in $C$, hence bounds a smooth disk in $C$.
-Capping off this disk with the core genus-1 surface in the genus-1 handle yields the desired torus. \end{proof} \begin{remark} We can extend this to an infinite family of such exotic pairs $X_m,X_m'$ for $m \geq 0$ (all homotopy equivalent to $T^2$) such that $H_2(X_m')$ is represented by a smoothly embedded torus but a nonzero element of $H_2(X_m)$ cannot be represented by a smoothly embedded surface $S$ of genus $\leq 2+m$.
-This can be achieved through modifying the attaching curve $B$ by adding $m$ positive clasps across the 1-handle (and $m$ positive stabilizations) as in \cite[Figure 8]{hp:embedding}, which has the effect of increasing the evaluation of the Chern class $c_1(X_m)$ on the generator of $H_2(X_m)$ by $m$. \end{remark}
+To identify a torus that generates $H_2(X')$, observe that $X'$ is also obtained by adding a genus-1 handle to the Akbulut cork $C$, attached along the curve underlying the outer 2-handle on the right-hand side of Figure~\ref{fig:input-1}.
+At the cost of dragging along the other 2-handle curve, one can check that this outer curve is an unknot that can be isotoped away from the inner dotted 1-handle curve, hence, it bounds a smooth disk in $C \subset X'$.
+Capping off this disk with the core genus-1 surface in the genus-1 handle yields the desired torus. \end{proof} \begin{remark} We can extend this to an infinite family of such exotic pairs $X_m,X_m'$ for $m \geq 0$ (all homotopy equivalent to $T^2$) such that $H_2(X_m')$ is generated by a smoothly embedded torus of self-intersection $0$, but a nonzero element of $H_2(X_m)$ cannot be represented by a smoothly embedded surface $S$ of genus less than $2+m$.
+This can be achieved by modifying the attaching curve $G$ by adding $m$ positive clasps across the 1-handle and $2m$ positive stabilizations as in \cite[Figure 8]{hp:embedding}.
+(The framing of $G$ is unchanged.)
+This has the effect of preserving $tb(G)$ while increasing $r(G)$ by $2m$, which in turn increases the absolute value of the evaluation of the Chern class $c_1(X_m)$ on the generator of $H_2(X_m)$ by $2m$. \end{remark}

-\section{The Reflection Group Trick}
+\section{The reflection group trick}